Internet Use and Safety Policy

 - Prevents access to visual depictions that are harmful to minors.

-As with all other library sources, children's access to the Internet is the responsibility of the child's parent or guardian.
-Children and their parents should discuss the child's use of email, online chat, and disclosure of personal information over the Internet.
+As with all other library sources, minors' access to the Internet is the responsibility of the minor's parent or guardian.
+Minors and their parents should discuss the minor's use of email, online chat, and disclosure of personal information over the Internet.

 Individuals using their own digital communication devices (e.g. computers, personal digital assistants, MP3 players) can access the Internet directly via wireless technology in community libraries.
 Such wireless Internet access is not routed through the library's computer system.
 Therefore, individuals using their own equipment who desire filtered access to the Internet must provide their own filtering software.